White-Rabbit-Lab/browser-extension/docs/architecture/rfc/2025-08-11-type-safe-messaging-patterns.md

 ---
 title: Type-Safe Messaging Patterns for WXT Browser Extensions
-status: Completed
+status: Draft - Needs Review
-updated: 2025-08-11
+updated: 2025-08-12
 ---

 ## Executive Summary

 This research evaluates type-safe messaging solutions for WXT browser extensions, comparing five primary approaches: @webext-core/messaging, trpc-chrome, trpc-browser, a custom tRPC v11 implementation, and webext-bridge.
-Comlink is covered as an adjunct for Worker offloading.
-Based on comprehensive analysis, **@webext-core/messaging** is recommended as the primary solution for its lightweight footprint, native WXT compatibility, and excellent TypeScript support.
-For teams requiring tRPC v11 features with minimal bundle size, a custom implementation inspired by webext-core's architecture offers an alternative path.
+Comlink is briefly covered as a supplementary option for Web Worker communication.
+Based on comprehensive analysis, **a custom tRPC v11 implementation** is recommended as the primary solution, combining webext-core's lightweight architecture patterns with tRPC v11's advanced features and Zod validation.
+This approach provides the best balance of minimal bundle size (<10KB core), complete type safety, and access to the latest tRPC capabilities.
+For teams with simpler requirements or tighter timelines, @webext-core/messaging remains an excellent alternative.
 Note that both existing tRPC-based solutions (trpc-chrome and trpc-browser) currently only support tRPC v10, not v11.

 **Target Audience**: WXT browser extension developers, AI agents implementing browser extension features, Frontend engineers